LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Methodology

 Moreover, we discuss the optimization strategies for both the TPL detection and Area detection tasks.
 Our aim is to make LibAM lightweight and efficient while maintaining its accuracy and robustness.
 We incorporate various techniques, such as the Annoy vector search engine, to speed up the comparison of functions and areas, as well as employ a speedup strategy for the anchor alignment algorithm.
+By doing so, LibAM can efficiently handle situations where the size and number of areas are huge.
 These optimizations are detailed below:

-For the TPL detection task, our optimization strategy is designed to accelerate LibAM.
-In each combination of target and TPL binaries, we iteratively select a pair of candidate areas randomly to compute their structural similarity and alignment length.
-Once both the structural similarity (S) and alignment length (A) of the candidate area surpass the designated thresholds, we can conclude that the target binary reuses the TPL and terminate the loop.
+For the TPL detection task, in each combination of target and TPL binaries, we iteratively select a pair of candidate areas randomly to compute their structural similarity and alignment length.
+Once both the structural similarity (S) and alignment length (A) of the candidate area surpass the designated thresholds, we can conclude that the target binary reuses the TPL and terminates the loop.
 Then, we move on to the next combination.
 This strategy significantly reduces the computational overhead and speeds up the TPL detection process.
+No matter how large the area is, once the alignment length exceeds the threshold, LibAM can return the result.

 For the area detection task, we only perform area detection for the detected tuples (target binary, TPL binary) after the TPL detection task.
 We begin by ranking the areas generated during the Area Generation module in descending order, based on their size.
-When a larger area is identified as reused, any smaller areas contained within it are not repeatedly computed, which further optimizes the process.
+When a larger area is identified as reused, any smaller areas contained within it are not repeatedly computed, which further avoids the impact of an excessive number of areas.
 Moreover, if an area matches with multiple areas simultaneously, we select the one with the highest alignment length and structural similarity score as the final reused area.
 This approach not only reduces redundancy in computation but also ensures a more accurate area detection result.